AresMUSH/aresmush/game/plugins/fs3combat/help/luck.md

+---
+topic: combat luck
+toc: FS3 Combat
+summary: Using luck in combat.
+categories:
+- main
+aliases:
+- hero
+---
 This is a quick reference for luck-related combat commands.
-For more details on FS3, see the game wiki or %xhhelp combat%xn.
+For more details on FS3, see the game wiki or `help combat`.

 `combat/hero` - Spends a luck point to un-KO yourself.
 `combat/luck <attack, defense or initiative>` - Spend a luck point this turn.